 Out Of Time by Chris Green

 Kimberley desperately needs to talk to someone.
-She can’t really phone Dan.
-He is under the impression that she is going to her mother’s overnight.
+She can’t phone Dan.
+He is under the impression that she is going to her sick mother’s overnight.
 And she can’t phone Ramon.
 He might not have left for their tryst yet and his wife might pick up.
-She decides to call their friend Ben, at the secret base.
+She decides to call their friend Ben at the secret base.
 He will know what is happening.
 Maybe she has inadvertently happened by a sophisticated military exercise.
 Perhaps there was something on the local news or in the local paper warning of this and she had missed it.
 She searches in her handbag for her phone.
 It is not there.
 Frantically she rifles through her overnight bag.
 It is not there.
 She doesn’t have her phone.
 She never travels without her phone.
 At home, she doesn’t even go upstairs without her phone.

 She looks around the room.
-No-one has moved.
+No one has moved.
 Slowly the blurry figures come into focus.
 They are so motionless that they might be mannequins.
-The weary looking soldier in Second World War army uniform seems to be studying a poster on the opposite wall which is telling him to Dig for Victory.
+The weary-looking soldier in Second World War army uniform seems to be studying a poster on the opposite wall which is telling him to Dig for Victory.
 He has a khaki kitbag on the table beside him.
 It has a faded name and a number stamped on it.
-The middle-aged woman in the brown 1950s New Look twin set is nursing a bone china tea cup.
+The middle-aged woman in the brown 1950s New Look twin set is nursing a bone china teacup.
 She picks the cup up and returns it to the saucer.
 The cup appears to be empty.
 Is she waiting for service?
 Kimberley wonders.
 It doesn’t look like this is going to happen anytime soon.
 There is a thick layer of dust on the service hatch.
 The balding man in the checked jacket with the wide lapels and the disco collared shirt twists the sides of a Rubik’s cube this way and that.
-It seems he is doing so more to exercise his hands that with the hope of solving the puzzle.
+It seems he is doing so more to exercise his hands than with the hope of solving the puzzle.
 Kimberley ignores the Iggy Pop lookalike in the biker’s jacket and ripped jeans who is lighting a cigarette and goes over to the lady in the purple jumpsuit with the big 1980s hair.
 Somehow she looks the most approachable of the bunch.

 ‘Have you been here long?’ she asks.
 It seems a banal question, but how do you start a conversation with a dummy.